By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1039|Pages: 2|6 min read

-The Holocaust occurred in 1941 and went through 1945.
-It took place in certain parts of Europe that resulted in the genocide of European Jews.
-With the popularization and growing sentiments of Anti-Semitic canard, the Nazi Party managed to murder just over six million Jews.
-The Nazi Party believed that Jewish people were the ones to blame for all the problems that were occurring in the world.
-Case in point: With the publication of The Protocols of the Elders of Zion, it hurt the Jewish population because the book portrayed them as individualistic, divisive, and secretive.
-This book made the Jewish people look like they were conspiring against everyone else in terms of economic manipulation, attempting to gain full control of the press, and creating division between Christianity.
-The purpose was to spread the hatred of Jews.
-This belief was also starting to become entrenched in the United States with the famous industrialist Henry Ford publishing his Anti-Semitic beliefs in his newspaper, the Dearborn Independent.
-Even in biblical terms, the Nazi Party further strengthens their argument by stating that the Jewish people are the ones responsible for the death of Jesus Christ.
+The Holocaust occurred from 1941 through 1945, taking place in certain parts of Europe and resulting in the genocide of European Jews.
+With the popularization and growing sentiments of Anti-Semitic canards, the Nazi Party managed to murder just over six million Jews.
+The Nazi Party believed that Jewish people were to blame for all the world's problems.
+A case in point is the publication of "The Protocols of the Elders of Zion," which hurt the Jewish population because the book portrayed them as individualistic, divisive, and secretive (Cohn, 1967).
+This book made Jewish people look like they were conspiring against everyone else in terms of economic manipulation, attempting to gain full control of the press, and creating division between Christianity.
+The purpose was to spread hatred of Jews.
+This belief also began to entrench itself in the United States, with the famous industrialist Henry Ford publishing his Anti-Semitic beliefs in his newspaper, the Dearborn Independent (Baldwin, 2001).
+Even in biblical terms, the Nazi Party further strengthened their argument by stating that the Jewish people were responsible for the death of Jesus Christ.

-A psychological factor that might make those who have anti-Semitic beliefs more likely to believe in this particular conspiracy is confirmation bias.
+A psychological factor that might make those who have Anti-Semitic beliefs more likely to believe in this particular conspiracy is confirmation bias.
 Confirmation bias refers to the way people take in information that coincides with their already existing ideas (American Psychological Association, n.d.).
-This bias would be applicable because if the person already holds Anti-Semitic beliefs, they would be more inclined in denying the Holocaust because it fits their ideals.
+This bias would be applicable because if a person already holds Anti-Semitic beliefs, they would be more inclined to deny the Holocaust because it fits their ideals.
 The mere-exposure effect is another psychological factor that can explain why certain individuals are more likely to believe in this particular conspiracy theory.
 The mere-exposure effect is when a person is consistently exposed to a certain idea and therefore is more likely to favor it (American Psychological Association, n.d.).
 For example, people in Facebook groups join because it pops up in their feed more often and that exposure prompts them to want to join.

 Another psychological factor that might make people more likely to believe in this particular conspiracy is the idea of collective narcissism.
 Collective narcissism is an exaggerated belief in the positive qualities of a group.
 What this means is that these individuals are more prone to group intimidation and engaging in prejudice among other out-groups that are seen as threatening.
+Understanding these psychological underpinnings can help in crafting educational programs that effectively counter Holocaust denial and promote historical accuracy.

 Browse our vast selection of original essay samples, each expertly formatted and styled